Patagonia Adze Hoody Review

 Coming in with a weight of 1.6 pounds, the Adze Hoody is not a direct competitor to the award-winning jackets in our review, though it does not necessarily need to be.
 That weight is not as noticeable when you are wearing the jacket, and in cold and windy weather, on a trip to class, the store, or out on the town, you won't likely notice the extra bulk.
 For those looking for a jacket with better technical ability, though, the Arc'teryx Gamma LT is a much more capable garment at a lower weight and gives more features and protection.

 The Adze Hoody is relatively simple in regards to features.
 It has most of the key features that we look for in a softshell like adjustable drawcords on the hood and hem, cuff closures, and zippered outer pockets, though they are subtle and are not flashy.
 The diagonal cut outer handwarmer pockets are easy to slide your hands into, but because of the angle, almost always require two hands to close the zipper.
 There is a single interior zippered pocket for a cell phone or wallet.
-The Adze has the best features of any of the other casual softshells we reviewed, but when compared to the Touren, is bested.
+The Adze has some of the best features of any of the other casual softshells we reviewed.

 When we first picked up the Adze Hoody, we thought it looked like a full-zip sweatshirt, with its baggy fit and diagonally cut handwarmer pockets.
 It does not have the tight, trim fitting cut of the Arcteryx Gamma MX Hoody, though is a huge step up from The North Face Apex Bionic 2, a jacket which fits more like a potato sack than an outdoor-inspired garment.
 The Adze has taken an approachable, relaxed style and given it a modern twist with technically sourced materials.
 The result is good looking, regular fitting jacket that can be easily worn over a t-shirt or a sweater depending on the weather.
 It's also available in four soft colors that don't make you feel like a Skittle.